-Why study tropical ecology in Panama?
+Why study abroad in Panama?

 Panama has some of the world’s most biodiverse and complex ecosystems, from highland cloud forests to Caribbean coral reefs.
 You will conduct seven weeks of field studies in five unique settings in Panama and Costa Rica.
 Learn how to estimate forest biodiversity, evaluate coral reef health, calculate mangrove carbon, identify tropical fish species, and quantify neotropical mammal abundance among other skills.